State of Wisconsin

 2. The member reported a change to information that is subject to mandatory verification rules or is questionable.

-3. At renewal, information is subject to mandatory verification rules or is questionable.
+3. At renewal, if information is subject to mandatory verification rules or is questionable.

 3. One particular type of verification can’t be exclusively required when various types are adequate and available.

-5. Special groups or persons can’t be targeted based on race, color, national origin, age, disability, sex, religion, or migrant status for special verification requirements.
+5. Applicants and members must not be subject to different verification requirements solely based on race, color, national origin, age, disability, sex, religion, or migrant status when people in similar circumstances would not otherwise have the same verification requirements.

 6. The applicant or member can’t be required to sign a release form (either blanket or specialized) when the member provides required verification.

-7. Verification of information that is not used to determine eligibility can’t be required.
+7. Verification of information that is not used to determine eligibility cannot be required.

 8. During verification, the applicant or member can’t be harassed or have their privacy, personal dignity, or constitutional rights violated.